Duxah/FreePCB-2/pcb_view.md

 Now you need to create gerber files for the layers you want to print.
 Press CTRL G and in the dialog box select the layers, as well as the folder for printing.
 Press the DEFAULT button several times to select a name.
 I usually lean toward the name PRINT ...

-Now the folder has appeared in the menu.
+Now the folder has appeared in the main menu FILE.

 If the folder does not appear, put a shortcut on the Gerber file viewer in the ShortCut directory, which is located in the root directory with FreePcb.
-The Gerber File Viewer must support the drag & drop function for folders, for example ViewMate or GerberLogix.
+The Gerber File Viewer must support the drag & drop function for folders, for example as ViewMate or GerberLogix.

 # [Return](How_to.md)